rust-lang/rustc-dev-guide/src/queries/incremental-compilation.md

 computing the **result** of a node.
 Computing the result is done via a simple algorithm like so:

-- Check if a saved result for Q is available.
-If so, compute the color of Q.
+- Check if a saved result for `Q` is available.
+If so, compute the color of `Q`.
-  If Q is green, deserialize and return the saved result.
+  If `Q` is green, deserialize and return the saved result.
-- Otherwise, execute Q.
+- Otherwise, execute `Q`.
-  - We can then compare the hash of the result and color Q as green if it did not change.
+  - We can then compare the hash of the result and color `Q` as green if it did not change.

 ## Resources